 Dentures are a type of dental prosthesis used to replace missing teeth.
 They can be made of plastic, porcelain, or a combination of both materials.
 Dentures can be full or partial, and they can be attached to dental implants for a more secure fit.
 The process of making dentures involves taking impressions of the gums and creating a model that is used to make the denture.
-The materials used for dentures include acrylic resin, porcelain, stainless steel, and carved ivory.
+The materials used for dentures include acrylic resin, porcelain, stainless steel, and carved ivory according to Dr. Matthew S. Wittrig, DDS.
 Each material has its own advantages and disadvantages.
-Metal dentures are sturdy and long lasting, while acrylic resin dentures are more affordable but may deteriorate in an oral environment.
+Metal dentures are sturdy and long-lasting, while acrylic resin dentures are more affordable but may deteriorate in an oral environment.
 Temporary dentures are also available for those who need a quick solution.

 Whether you are looking for a new set of full or temporary dentures, there are many places to choose from.
 We work with the best dental technicians and top dental laboratories to create your custom dentures to replace missing teeth.
 The teeth of a dental prosthesis can be made of different materials, such as acrylic or porcelain, the latter being much rarer, and like the rubber-tone base, they are designed to look as similar as possible to real teeth.

 Most of the time, modern dentures are made in a commercial dental laboratory or by a denturist using a combination of polymethylmethacrylate acrylic (PMMA) powders shaded with fabric.
 The processing of a dental prosthesis is generally performed using a lost wax technique whereby the shape of the final prosthesis, including the teeth of the acrylic prosthesis, is inverted into stone.